cs1302uga/cs1302-tutorials/refresher/variables.md

 `s`.
 Since the value of `s` is now a reference to some `Scanner` object, we might say that `s` refers to some `Scanner` object.

-**Under the Hood:** Let `s_location` denote the memory location that stores `s`'s value and `object_reference` denote the memory location of the constructed `Scanner` object.
-The following diagram illustrates that values are stored at these two memory locations:
+**Under the Hood:** Let `800` again denote the memory location that stores `s`'s value and `12048` denote the memory location of the constructed `Scanner` object.
+Again, these values are arbitrary.
+The diagram below demonstrates the values that are stored at these two memory locations.
+Pay close attention to fact that `800` (or `s`) does not store the `Scanner` object's contents.
+Instead, `s` is the address where the `Scanner` object resides in memory.
+Understanding this idea is the key to understanding how reference variables work in Java.

 ```
-      s_location: [ object_reference ]
+  800: [ 12048 ]
              ...
-object_reference: [ scanner object contents ... ]
+12048: [ scanner object contents ... ]
 ```

-It is more common to diagram this using the variable name and an arrow to the object (since we may not know or care what the actual value stored in `s_location` is):
+It is more common to diagram this using the variable name and an arrow to the object (since we may not know or care what the actual value of the memory address of `s`):

 ```
   +--+     +----------------+